SmartTokenLabs/token-negotiator/README.md

 With a tokenScript enabled token, you can build a custom tokenised web experience with the use of token-negotiator, using both on and off chain web capabilities.

+Token-negotiator is also the first step for integrating attestations to your websites.
+Token-negotiator allows attestations stored in a browser's local storage to be recognised as a token.

 For further information about TokenScript please visit: [https://tokenscript.org/](tokenscript.org).

 (for token issuers: please navigate to the following WIKI page: https://github.com/TokenScript/token-negotiator/wiki/Token-Issuer-Page).